 - More prestigious: Has the Hasselblad luxury appeal, which ensures a high resale value.

 - More heavily discounted: Has been around for much longer (launched in June 2016).

-If the count of individual advantages (bullet points above) is taken as a guide, the X1D emerges as the winner of the match-up (16 : 14 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the X1D comes out slightly ahead of the XF10 (16 : 15 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional sports photographer will view the differences between cameras in a way that diverges from the perspective of a street photog, and a person interested in family portraits has distinct needs from a landscape shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Fujifilm XF10 and the Hasselblad X1D place the cameras among the top in their class?
 Find out in the latest Best Prime Lens Compact Camera and Best Mirrorless Interchangeable Lens Camera listings whether the two cameras rank among the cream of the crop.

 In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it says little about, for example, the shooting experience and imaging performance of the XF10 and the X1D in practical situations.
 At times, user reviews, such as those published at amazon, address these issues in a useful manner, but such feedback is on many occasions incomplete, inconsistent, and unreliable.